-- Angle between position vector and x-y plane (-90 to +90) - In this example, +Z is in the "up" direction, which might not be true for you.
+- Angle between position vector and x-y plane (-90 to +90) In this example +7 is in the "ur - In this example, +Z is in the "up" direction, which might not be true for you.

 SPICE does not currently contain APIs specific to converting between AZ-EL and other coordinate systems due to lack of standard definitions for AZ-EL.
 See the next page for methods for doing this conversion.